 Vargas is impatient.
 He wants to fight now.
 Today.
 Vargas was in the amateurs when at age 15 and 119 pounds after a split decision he “was mad but I just stuck with it.
 I wanted to be better.”

 Vargas improved and by spring 2016, Vargas was at the U.S. Olympic Trials in Tennessee as a 140-pounder.
 He won his first round, lost the second and his only thought after that bout was, “This is what I want to do for the rest of my life.
 Become a world champion, that’s my goal.”

 Vargas turned professional in July 2016 and has had an impressive start with his eyes set firmly on any future opponent in his path.
-Keep up with Eben “El Rayo” Vargas, Jr. you won’t want to miss a fight.
+Keep up with Eben “El Rayo” Vargas, Jr. on social media.
+You won’t want to miss a fight.